-The subject property is an approximate 6,500-square-foot site located at 1912 Harbor Boulevard.
-The midblock site has street frontage on Harbor Boulevard and is located between 19th Street and Bernard Street.
-A 20-foot-wide alley with access from Harbor Boulevard and West 19th Street also provides access to the rear of the subject property (including access to several parking spaces in a shared parking lot).
-The site is zoned C1 (Local Business District) and is surrounded by C1 properties to the north and south.
-There is a property zoned PDC (Planned Development Commercial) and a property zoned C2 (General Commercial) located to the east and Properties located to the west across Harbor Boulevard are zoned C2 (General Commercial).
+The subject property is an approximate 6,000-square-foot site at 2138 Newport Boulevard.
+The midblock site has street frontage on Newport Boulevard and is located between 21st Street and 22nd Street.
+The site is zoned C1 (Local Business District) and is surrounded by C1 properties to the north, south, and east, and Newport Boulevard and SR-55 are located to the west.
 The site has a General Plan Land Use Designation of Commercial Residential.

-Existing development on the subject property consists of a 2,400-square-foot, one-story commercial building (see the below Image 1) with surface parking located in the front and rear of the building.
-Vehicular access to the site is provided by three common access driveways from Harbor Boulevard.
-The proposed cannabis retail establishment with delivery ("Green Mart") would occupy the entire building.
-Although currently vacant, the previous tenant was a barbeque equipment store.
-The subject property is located along one of the City's primary commercial corridors which includes a variety of uses.
-Neighboring uses include, but are not limited to, retail stores, offices, medical offices, car dealerships, residences, and a cannabis storefront.
+Existing development on the subject property consists of a 920-square-foot, one-story commercial building (see Image 1 on the following page) and a surface parking lot.
+Vehicular access to the property is provided via a driveway on Newport Boulevard.
+The proposed cannabis retail establishment with delivery ("The Humboldt Connect") would occupy the entire building.
+Although currently vacant, the previous tenant was a massage spa that was open from 10 AM to 9 PM, seven days a week.
+The subject property is located along one of the City's primary commercial corridors which includes a variety of uses such as a grocery store, massage business, mini-storage, auto services, residences, and motels.

-Image 1 - Existing Condition, 1912 Harbor Boulevard
+Image 1 - Existing Condition, 2138 Newport Boulevard